 A Lucky Monkey Wanders America and Europe –

-I take my royalty money and buy a deluxe Volkswagen Bus (extra little windows around an oversized sunroof) and cross the US headed for San Francisco (it’s the period between San Francisco’s Summer of Love and New York’s Summer of Love).
+I take my royalty money and buy a deluxe Volkswagen Bus (extra little windows around an oversized sunroof) and cross the US headed for San Francisco (it’s a just after New York’s Summer of Love).
 The world was changing fast, the young had left home and were wandering at will.
-Humans had walked on the moon, the Beatles were exploding, and the Vietnam had us all in knots and we became the first children of the Electronic Age.
+Humans had walked on the moon, the Beatles were exploding, the Vietnam War had us all in knots and we found ourselves the first children of the Electronic Age.

 A Lucky Monkey on the Hashish Trail –